A BRIEF HISTORY OF STAMSHAW, PORTSMOUTH

 For centuries Stamshaw was farmland although there was a magazine at Tipner in the 19th century where gunpowder was stored.
 There was also a windmill at Rudmore north of where the Ferry Port is now.

-In 1784 a bull was sent up in a balloon at Rudmore.
+According to legend, in 1784 a bull was sent up in a balloon at Rudmore.
 The Air Balloon pub is named after it (the present building dates from the beginning of the 20th century).
 There was also a Flying Bull Lane nearby.
 (Flying Bull Lane School was the first state school in Portsmouth, following the 1870 Education Act, it opened in 1873).

 Until 1823 people who killed themselves were buried at a crossroads.
 People believed their ghost might 'walk' but if they were buried at a crossroads the ghost would be confused and wouldn't know which direction to go in!
-In Portsmouth suicides were buried where what is now Kingston Crescent met another road, which went north to south.
+In Portsmouth, suicides were buried where what is now Kingston Crescent met another road, which went north to south.

 A view of Stamshaw

 Rudmore became built up in the 1860s and Stamshaw was built up in the late 19th century.
 Newcomen Road is named after an engineer who invented an early steam engine.
 Winstanley Road is named after the man who built the Eddystone lighthouse.
 Tywford Road is named after a landowner called Samuel Twyford who owned much of the land Stamshaw is now built on.
 In 1900 Stamshaw was described as poor but scrupulously clean.